 Not all machines feature an adjustable sewing speed dial.
 Its primary function is to adjust the machine’s speed and make it easier for kids to sew.

-However, it isn’t a mandatory feature, and you can teach your child to sew even without it.
+However, it isn’t mandatory, and you can teach your child to sew even without it.

 Almost every sewing machine has accessories, though they vary from brand to brand.